hike10000miles/http5102_project/Introduction.md

     2. The demographic of the Hearst community;
     3. What the old website looked like;
     4. What the new one would look like;
+- Team Logo appear and Even will lay down our basic strategy.

+Potential question from the audience:
+- Where do we get the demographic data;
+-